tbretl/ae353-sp21/docs/projects.md

 After that, if you have read the entire [project description](#design-project-1) and are not sure how to proceed, then take your best guess and ask a question on [Campuswire](https://campuswire.com/c/GC4DB42F3).
 Improving your ability to get unstuck by asking a good question is an explicit goal of this course.

+#### What is "the model" that I should linearize?

+As we saw in [Week 3](schedule#week-3), the standard way to produce a state space model is to linearize a set of ODEs that describe the equations of motion.
+You will find ODEs that describe the equations of motion for the CMG system in [the system](#the-system) section above.
+If you are interested, the [derivation of these ODEs]({{ site.github.repository_url }}/blob/main/projects/01_cmg/DeriveEOM.ipynb) has also been provided for you.
+I would start with these ODEs.

+You will quickly realize that it may be a good idea to restrict your attention only to the platform and the gimbal, treating the rotor as a source of torque (similar to how we handled the platform example in class on [Day 09](schedule#day-09-linearization-friday-february-12)).
+In particular, for the purpose of control design and analysis, you may want to assume that the angular velocity of the rotor is constant and to completely ignore the second-order ODE that describes how this rotor responds to applied torque.

+It is entirely up to you how to proceed, though.
+There is no one right answer.

 ## Installation